-The following tables include only securities held in its AFS securities portfolios, warehouse loans made to securitization entities and transactions in which the Company entered into derivative transactions with a securitization issuer.
+The following tables primarily include securities held in the Company's AFS securities portfolios, warehouse loans and liquidity commitments made to securitization entities and transactions in which the Company entered into derivative transactions with a securitization issuer.
 The tables do not include securities held in the Company's trading book.
 For information on securities held in the Company's trading book, see "Securitization and Resecuritization Exposures in the Trading Book" in Section 7.3 herein.

 The Company did not retain any senior or subordinate tranches, nor recognized related credit losses in the banking book.
-During the quarter ended September 30, 2015, the Company did not have material impaired/past due exposures or losses on securitized assets.
+During the quarter ended March 31, 2016, the Company did not have material impaired/past due exposures or losses on securitized assets.